JuanZambrano2000/robot_TC2037/compiler/README.md

 		* Robot  2 blocks moves
 		* Moves Robot 2 blocks and turns 89 degrees

-This part is free to your imagination, you can use ChatGPT to generate more examples of possible sentences to be analyzed by the compiler.

-## Deliverable:

-Deliver a PDF document generated based on the README.md file of this directory with the next parts:

 * Description of the problem
 * Definition of CFG
 * List of sample inputs to be detected or rejected